CarlosRodriguezSevilla/Tennis-match-predictor/Readme.md

 ##Next steps
 - Remove insignificant columns from the predictors dataframe (names, ids, etc)
+  - Reshape factor columns with too many levels to fit the models
 - Add more columns (relative effectiveness as server and returner, days since previous match of each player, maybe bio variables like height, etc)
 - Redirect the resulting outputs (graphics, tables, ...) to some specific folder